MadhavDGS/While-1-CareAI/README.md

-# While(1)CareAI
+# PurvaLaksana

 An AI-powered healthcare companion empowering rural clinics and medical interns with advanced medical image analysis, heart monitoring, and risk assessment through a dual-interface system that supports clinical decision-making when senior doctors are unavailable.

 ## Project Overview

-While(1)CareAI is a comprehensive healthcare solution integrating AI for medical image analysis, designed specifically to support healthcare delivery in resource-constrained settings.
+PurvaLaksana is a comprehensive healthcare solution integrating AI for medical image analysis, designed specifically to support healthcare delivery in resource-constrained settings.
 Our multi-user platform serves both patients and healthcare professionals, providing secure, accessible healthcare analysis at their fingertips.

 **Vision:** Making advanced medical diagnostics accessible to everyone, especially in areas with limited specialist access.